 Don’t Dread Dredging: In 2020, managers and researchers constructed and maintained an artificial wetland to help aquatic species return to the Heritage Reach after sediment dredging took place to reduce flood risks.

-Recharge Credits for Future Use: As part of Arizona’s 2019 Drought Contingency Plan new policy was instituted which increased previous long-term storage credit rates for effluent from 50% to 95%, meaning that now 95% of the total volume of water recharged by Tucson water through the Heritage Project will be available for future use during periods of high demand.
+Recharge Credits for Future Use: As part of Arizona’s 2019 Drought Contingency Plan new policy was instituted which increased previous long-term storage credit rates for effluent from 50% to 95%, meaning that now 95% of the total volume of water recharged by Tucson Water through the Heritage Project will be available for future use during periods of high demand.

 Ecological Response and Monitoring: Shortly after flows were returned, researchers at the University of Arizona began monitoring the response of vegetation, birds, invertebrates, and other wildlife in the reach through visual surveys, camera traps, and citizen science initiatives.
 Within three hours of the initial release of water, seven species of dragonfly and damselfly were observed in the Heritage Reach.
 Four months after rewatering, 37 species of dragonfly and damselfly were present in the reach, representing 75% of the known species present in lower sections of the Santa Cruz River.
 Additionally, three toad species and one snake were observed shortly after rewatering, and species diversity in the reach continues to increase with time.